sbpetrov87/AirBNB-Analysis/README.md

 3. Room type
 4. Cleanliness Rating

 RStudio was used to clean, process and analyze dataset.
+See airBNB document for code details.